 Most people who are at average risk for colon cancer will only have to undergo colonoscopy once every 10 years.
-It is extremely important that your gastroenterologist is thorough and diligent in performing the procedure.
+It is extremely important that a patient’s gastroenterologist is thorough and diligent in performing the procedure.

 An adenoma is a benign tumor or growth that is identified and can usually be removed during a colonoscopy.
 Most colon cancers develop from adenomatous polyps.
 If a benign adenoma is left to grow in the colon, it can become malignant over time.

-ADR is critical for a quality colonoscopy and for colon cancer prevention.
-Consider this statistic: for every 1 percent increase in a physician’s ADR, your risk of developing colon cancer over the next year decreases by 3 percent.
+Adenoma Detection Rate is critical for a quality colonoscopy and for colon cancer prevention.
+For every 1 percent increase in a physician’s ADR, a patient’s risk of developing colon cancer over the next year decreases by 3 percent.
 Doctors who are extremely proficient at finding and removing precancerous polyps have patients who are less likely to get cancer.

 Doctors who are especially meticulous in their examinations will have a longer withdrawal time.
-Specialists who are slower and more methodical in their withdrawal time are more likely to find precancerous polyps and lesions, so you should look for a gastroenterologist with a withdrawal time of at least six minutes.
-When making a decision on who should perform your colonoscopy, you should feel confident to inquire both about a doctor’s adenoma detection rate and average withdrawal time.
+GI specialists who are slower and more methodical in their withdrawal time are more likely to find precancerous polyps and lesions, so patients should look for a gastroenterologist with a withdrawal time of at least six minutes.
+Patients should feel confident in inquiring both about a doctor’s adenoma detection rate and average withdrawal time when making a decision.

-Answering these questions should help you make a decision about which specialist is the most qualified to perform your colonoscopy:
+Answering these questions should help patients make a decision about which GI specialist is the most qualified to perform a colonoscopy: